Spatial Correlation between Pulsars from Interfering Gravitational-Wave Sources in Massive Gravity: Spatial Correlation Features in Massive Gravity

 While the auto-interference term leads to a well-defined and predictable structure, the contribution from mutual interference between GW sources is inherently unpredictable, as it depends on source-specific information such as individual phases and sky locations—quantities that are generally inaccessible.
 As a result, the full correlation curve given in \Eq{norm_Gm} also becomes unpredictable.
 To explore its statistical properties, we therefore turn to numerical simulations.

 We generate 1,000 realizations of the correlation for the representative cases with $\eta = 0.2$, $0.8$, and $1$.
 In each realization, 1,000 GW sources are uniformly distributed over the sky with random directions $\Omega_j$ and random phases $\phi_j$.
 The amplitudes $A_j$ are drawn from a uniform distribution over the interval [0.01, 1]\footnote{We have also tested alternative sampling methods for the amplitudes—for example, setting all $A_j = 1$, or assuming a uniform spatial density of sources corresponding to $A_j = j^{1/3}$~\cite{Allen:2022dzg}.
 These variations yield similar results.}.
-The resulting normalized correlations are shown in \Fig{orf_shape}: the pink curves represent individual realizations, the blue dotted line shows the mean correlation across all realizations, and the green dashed lines indicate the region within one standard deviation of the mean.
+The different interference configurations arising from various combinations of GW source positions and phases in each realization result in different correlations according to \Eq{norm_Gm}, as shown in \Fig{orf_shape}.
+The pink area consists of individual pink curves, each representing the correlation from a single realization; the blue dotted line shows the mean correlation across all realizations, and the green dashed lines indicate the region within one standard deviation of the mean.
+This standard deviation, calculated from an ensemble of realizations and stemming from fluctuations induced by source interference, is commonly referred to as the ``cosmic variance”~\cite{Allen:2022dzg}.
+It is important to emphasize, however, that we can observe only a single realization of our unique Universe.

 To investigate the detailed structure of the full correlation, we expand each curve in terms of Legendre polynomials as \m \Gamma(\gm) = \sum_{l} q_l P_l(\cos \gm), \n where $P_l(\cos \gm)$ denotes the Legendre polynomial of order $l$ evaluated at angle $\gm$, and $q_l$ are the corresponding Legendre coefficients, which vary from realization to realization.
 Violin plots illustrating the distributions of $q_l$ up to the fifth order are presented in \Fig{orf_err_bar}.
 We find that, overall, the monopole ($l=0$) and dipole ($l=1$) components contribute negligibly, while significant contributions emerge at $l \ge 2$ but diminish with increasing $l$.
 Moreover, the dominance of the quadrupole ($l=2$) component becomes increasingly pronounced as $\eta$ decreases, consistent with the more symmetric trend observed in \Fig{orf_shape}.
 These features reflect both the intrinsic quadrupolar nature and the effects of the modified dispersion relation of GW radiation.
+Similar plots were presented in the top panel of Fig. 2 in~\cite{Bernardo:2023pwt}, which were obtained using Gaussian ensemble calculations~\cite{Bernardo:2022xzl}.

 \FloatBarrier